webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Exclusions: what team will not deliver.
     - Assumptions: believed to be true.
     - Constraints: what has to be worked around and could delay project(weather, laws, budget, time).
+- **Planning Functional vs Non-Functional Requirements**
+  - Usability: non-functional. is solution user friendly.
+  - Compliance: non-functional. comply with regulations.
+  - Features: functional. what deliverable does.
+  - Implementation: functional. how it works.
 - **Planning: Requirements**
   - description of what makes the project a success.
   - can be part of scope statement or separate document.